IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - The treasury output must be sent to the Treasury Script's address and contain a Treasury datum that is consistent with the Group datum.

-  - Exactly one Treasury Token (with token name "treasury-membership") is minted.
+  - Exactly one Membership Token (with token name "treasury-membership") is minted.

   - Validate that sufficient contribution fees and joining fees are locked in the Treasury UTxO according to the Group datum specifications.

   - Ensure that the User NFT doesn't go to the Script
-  - Ensure Treasury token goes back to the script
+  - Ensure Membership token goes back to the script
   \

 + *TerminateGroup*

-  - The redeemer must burn exactly one Treasury Token (i.e. a single token with the token name "treasury-membership" is burned).
+  - The redeemer must burn exactly one Membership Token (i.e. a single token with the token name "treasury-membership" is burned).

   - Validate that the Group reference input provides valid Group datum.